Why Do 90% Of New Chiropractic Patients Get Adjusted?

 The Straw that Broke the Camel's Back

 I have heard this story in my practice more times than I can count.
-I have also experienced the same thing before my self.
+I have also experienced the same thing before myself.
 What on earth happened?
 This is an example of a condition called torticollis.
 I use it as an example because it is often a very dramatic onset; one night everything is fine, and the next morning.. not so much.
-You can substitute "my neck hurts" with "my lower back hurts" or "under my shoulder blade hurts"; often the offending 'trauma' is relatively insignificant, like bending over to pick up a pen, that we don’t connect it with our current pain.
-Sometimes that little trauma is like the straw that broke the camels back.
+You can substitute "my neck hurts" with "my lower back hurts" or "under my shoulder blade hurts".
+Often the offending 'trauma' is so insignificant, like bending over to pick up a pen, that we don’t connect it with our current pain.
+Sometimes that little trauma is like the straw that broke the camel's back.

-How can picking up a pen take a perfectly functioning back or neck and have it go so completely wrong overnight ?
-Well, as far as the saying "the straw that broke the camels back" goes, it is not the straw itself that was too much, it simply happened to be the last few grams that overloaded an already loaded system to the point of failure.
+How can picking up a pen take a perfectly functioning back or neck and have it go so completely wrong overnight?
+Well, as far as the saying "the straw that broke the camel's back" goes, it is not the straw itself that was too much, it simply happened to be the last few grams that overloaded an already loaded system to the point of failure.
 Clinically we call this insidious onset.
 Often our back pain occurs because our spinal joints (i.e. those spinal segments we talked about) aren’t functioning the way they should.
-For the sake of simplicity (and believe me that this is over simplifying), we can break spinal segmental motion into 3 basic categories.
+For the sake of simplicity (and believe me that this is oversimplifying), we can break the spinal segmental motion into 3 basic categories.
 Normal spinal motion, too much spinal motion (hyper-mobility), and too little spinal motion (hypo-mobility).
 Here’s where we get to the fun stuff that I do at work.

 If I were to tell you that a spinal adjustment takes a vertebral level and helps it move more completely through its ideal range of motion (ROM), could you tell me which type of spinal motion would benefit from that type of therapy?
 That's right - a joint that isn’t moving enough would benefit from a spinal adjustment treatment.
-That's where chiropractor's come in.
-Essentially, chiropractors use manipulation or adjustments to work on jammed up or hypo (not moving enough) subset of abnormal spinal mechanics.
+That's where chiropractors come in.
+Essentially, chiropractors use manipulation or adjustments to work on a jammed-up or hypo (not moving enough) subset of abnormal spinal mechanics.

 The answer to the question you've been waiting for

 So why is it that 90% of the people that walk through my door get adjusted?
 Certainly not every spinal problem is a hypomobility problem.
-Well, unfortunately it isn’t as simple as treating one segment in isolation.
+Well, unfortunately, it isn’t as simple as treating one segment in isolation.
 If one spinal joint is jammed up and not moving, what is likely happening to the spinal segment above or below it?
-Our bodies, and our spine in particular, is fantastic at picking up the slack from a dysfunctional neighbour.
+Our bodies, and our spine, in particular, are fantastic at picking up the slack from a dysfunctional neighbor.
 If there is a spinal segment that is not moving enough, it is very likely that there are spinal segments above and below it that are going to move just a little bit more to make up for the motion that is lacking.
-The trick for us Chiropractors is to recognize that the joint that is screaming the loudest is not necessarily the one that needs to be adjusted.
+The trick for us as chiropractors is to recognize that the joint that is screaming the loudest is not necessarily the one that needs to be adjusted.